sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. index:: pair: table of; contents

-Since reST does not have facilities to interconnect several documents, or split documents into multiple output files, Sphinx uses a custom directive to add relations between the single files the documentation is made of, as well as tables of contents.
+Since reStructuredText does not have facilities to interconnect several documents, or split documents into multiple output files,
+Sphinx uses a custom directive to add relations between the single files the documentation is made of, as well as tables of contents.
 The ``toctree`` directive is the central element.

 .. note::